Skip to main content

 Cats + English

-• Voriconazole is given by mouth or injection and is used off label to treat fungal infections.
-Side effects are not well-known but may include vomiting, diarrhea, or decreased appetite.
-Do not use in pets that are allergic to it or in cats unless absolutely necessary.
+• Ursodiol is given by mouth and is used off label to treat gallbladder and biliary liver diseases.
+Give as directed by your veterinarian.
+Side effects are uncommon, but may include diarrhea and mild discomfort.
+Do not use in pets that are allergic to it or other bile acid products, or in rabbits, guinea pigs, or rodents.
 If a negative reaction occurs, please call your veterinary office.